Obama to unveil economic plan in September speech

 The White House offered scant details on what new initiatives Obama would offer to keep the economy from diving back into recession.

-"I don't think we're in danger of another recession, but we are in danger of not having a recovery that is fast enough to deal with a genuine unemployment crisis for a whole lot of folks out there," he said in excerpts in a CBS interview airing on Sunday.
-"And that's why we need to be doing more."

-A Gallup poll published on Wednesday found a new low of 26 percent of Americans approve of Obama's handling of the economy, down 11 percentage points since mid-May.

-Administration officials said September's economic plan was still a work in progress but new measures could include tax breaks and spending through construction projects.
+Administration officials said the plan was still a work in progress but new measures could include tax breaks and spending through construction projects.

-Obama's insistence that higher taxes be a part of any long-term effort to improve America's fiscal health and his push to spend more now to bolster the labor market could mean his proposals go nowhere.
+Obama's insistence that higher taxes be a part of any long-term plan to improve America's fiscal health, and his push to spend more now to bolster the labor market, could mean his proposals go nowhere.

-But while both parties remain deeply divided, there may be a new opening for Republicans and Democrats to compromise.
+But the environment has changed in recent days, and while both parties remain deeply divided, there could be a new opening for Republicans and Democrats to compromise.

-Intense public anger over the debt-limit fight, growing pressure from Big Business to tackle deficits and even consider tax hikes, data showing surprising economic weakness, a wildly gyrating stock market and the loss of America's AAA debt rating could force both sides off their unyielding positions.
+Intense public anger over the debt-limit fight, growing pressure from Big Business to tackle deficits and even consider tax hikes, data showing surprising economic weakness, a wildly gyrating stock market and the loss of America's AAA rating could force both sides off their hard positions.

 REPUBLICANS PUSH BACK